yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 functional and immutable and the only allowed side-effect is `panic!`.
 Before this project, references, heap allocated objects called _boxes_ and therefore recursive data types were impossible.
-Nonetheless, the majority of features existed already, like extraction of most of the syntax, top-level functions and their bodies, integer and boolean expressions/operations, pattern matching, type parameters and generics, etc.
+Nonetheless, the majority of features existed already, like the extraction of most of the syntax, top-level functions and their bodies, integer and boolean expressions/operations, pattern matching, type parameters and generics, etc.

 ```{.rust label="code3" caption="Verifiable integer operations in Rust."}
 pub fn i32_ops(x: i32, y: i32) {